-- Air Quality and Greenhouse Gas Technical Memorandum prepared by KPC EHS Consultants, LLC on 3-29-2024 (Appendix A). - a.
-Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? - b.
+• Air Quality and Greenhouse Gas Technical Memorandum prepared by KPC EHS Consultants, LLC on 3-29-2024 (Appendix A).

+b.
 Conflict with any applicable plan, policy, or regulation of an agency adopted for the purpose of reducing the emissions of greenhouse gases?